Trump's takeover of Washington law enforcement begins as National Guard troops arrive

 The law allows Trump to take over the D.C. police for up to 30 days, though White House press secretary Karoline Leavitt suggested it could last longer as authorities later "reevaluate and reassess."
 Extending federal control past that time would require Congressional approval, something likely tough to achieve in the face of Democratic resistance.

-About 850 federal law enforcement officers were deployed in Washington on Monday and arrested 23 people overnight, Leavitt said.
-The charges, she said, included gun and drug crimes, drunk driving, subway fare evasion and homicide.
+About 850 officers and agents fanned out across Washington on Monday and arrested 23 people overnight, Leavitt said.
+The charges, she said, included homicide drunk driving, gun and drug crimes and subway fare evasion.
+She didn't immediately provide further information on the arrests.

-The U.S. Park Police has also removed 70 homeless encampments.
+The U.S. Park Police has also removed 70 homeless encampments over the last five months, she said.
 People who were living in them can leave, go to a homeless shelter or go into drug addiction treatment, Leavitt said.
 Those who refuse could face fines or jail time.

 While Trump invokes his plan by saying that “we're going to take our capital back,” Bowser and the MPD maintain that violent crime overall in Washington has decreased to a 30-year low after a sharp rise in 2023.
 Carjackings, for example, dropped about 50% in 2024 and are down again this year.
 More than half of those arrested, however, are juveniles, and the extent of those punishments is a point of contention for the Trump administration.